There are many great examples of component libraries that companies and individuals have created that are out and available on GitHub.

 This is a fantastic continuous integration service that you configure in your project to perform build and deployments without the need to maintain your own instance or hardware (or you can if you wish), it allows for an configurable environment that support many languages and has integration with third party tools.

-Please feel free to read and see my usage via a previous blog NodeJS with Github Pages and Travis CI
+Please feel free to read and see my usage via a previous blog Publish your documentation with Github Pages and Travis CI

 Please see via Site Travis CI